-LINK TO APPLY TO PSC 282
+APPLY TO PSC 282 USING THIS LINK

-ENT 495: Seminar in Entrepreneurship, MGT 350: International Business, or PSC 282: Development Strategies and Projects in Africa (4 credits)
+PSC 282: Development Strategies and Projects in Africa (4 credits)

 COURSE DESCRIPTION: